-Coordinated Access and Assessment, or CAA, is the system that enables people to connect to these supports.
+Coordinated Access and Assessment, or CAA, is the system that matches people experiencing homelessness to the housing and supports they need.

 How does CAA work?